unbibium/atari64/README.md

 loaded this program.

-I made this in kind of a hurry so that I could show this off in public, so it's limited, might not work on larger programs, and the python script has to run in the same directory as roms.sym.
+I made this in kind of a hurry so that I could show this off in public, so it's limited, will not work on programs more than 8700 bytes, and the python script has to run in the same directory as roms.sym.
 Improvements will appear in future versions.

+Sample programs include:
+* dungeon.prg: PET dungeon ported to C64 with minor changes to make the joystick work on Atari
+* pm1.prg: using CBM BASIC to do Atari player/missile graphics

 ACKNOWLEDGEMENTS
 ================